 Because applications are processed relatively quickly, you may not find it necessary to check your status.
 In most cases, the application takes no more than one month to process.
 Furthermore, you can receive benefits in as little as a week if you have extremely limited income or resources.

-Alaska Food Stamps Interview Process
+Food Stamps Interview Process in Alaska

 No matter which method you use to apply, you will need to undergo an interview.
 An Alaska food stamp interview is used to verify the information on your application.
 This means you may be expected to provide documentation that certifies your eligibility for the program.